green-queen/waxbuilder/index.md

 layout: page
 show_title: false
 banner:
-  collection: qatar
+  collection: medievalfragments
   pid: obj10
   y: 25%
   clickable: yes
   height: '500px'
 ---

-__Wax__ is a [minimal computing](http://go-dh.github.io/mincomp/) project for producing digital exhibitions focused on longevity, low costs, and flexibility.
-Our underlying technology is made to learn and to teach, and can produce beautifully rendered, high-quality image collections and scholarly exhibits.
-To start using Wax, please see our [documentation](https://minicomp.github.io/wiki/#/wax/) for installation instructions and more.
+The Medieval Fragments collections is a collections of fragments, largely loose pages, from medieval manuscripts, held in the Cornell University Library's Rare and Manuscript Collections.
+This digital exhibit serves as an example of how Wax, an open-source, static exhibit configuration using Jekyll, can display collections of objects in detail.

-The collection items in this demo are from The Museum of Islamic Art, Qatar, (courtesy of [WikiMedia](https://commons.wikimedia.org/wiki/Category:Google_Art_Project_works_in_The_Museum_of_Islamic_Art,_Qatar) and [Google Art Project](https://www.google.com/culturalinstitute/about/artproject/)) and The Qatar National Library (via [World Digital Library](https://www.wdl.org/en/)).
+Some of the objects in this collection are part of the [Medieval manuscript fragments archival collection](https://digital.library.cornell.edu/catalog?f%5Barchival_collection_tesim%5D%5B%5D=Medieval+manuscript+fragments&search_field=all_fields) that has been digitized and is publicly available online.

 ### Browse the Collection

 #### By Item Type
-{% include collection_gallery.html facet_by='object_type' collection='qatar' %}
+{% include collection_gallery.html facet_by='object_type' collection='medievalfragments' %}